joedicastro/Vagalume/README.md

 ## Installation

-Just stick vagalume.vim in your `colors/` directory, or use your favorite plugin manager to install it (NeoBundle, Vundle, pathogen, ...)
+Just stick `colors/vagalume.vim` in your `colors/` directory, or use your favorite plugin manager to install it (NeoBundle, Vundle, pathogen, ...) and enjoy the extras!

 ## Usage